Ageing of Europe: Italy

 Under current fertility rates, Italy will need to raise its retirement age to 77 or admit 2.2 million immigrants annually to maintain its worker to retiree ratio.
 About 25% of Italian women do not have children while another 25% only have one child.

 The region of Liguria in northwestern Italy now has the highest ratio of elderly to youth in the world.
 Ten percent of Liguria's schools closed in the first decade of the 21st century.
 The city of Genoa, one of Italy's largest and the capital of Liguria, is declining faster than most European cities with a death rate of 13.7 deaths per 1,000 people, almost twice the birth rate, 7.7 births per 1,000 people, As of 2005.

 The Italian government has tried to limit and reverse the trend by offering financial incentives to couples who have children, and by increasing immigration.
 While fertility has remained stagnant, immigration has minimised the drop in the workforce.

 In 2017 29.4% of the population of Italy was over 60 years old, and it is projected to increase to 40.3% by the year 2050.
 The life expectancy at birth in 2010–2015 is projected to be 85 years for females and 80 years for males.

 Poland

-The economic effects of demographic shifts will be less concerning in Poland than in its neighboring countries even though it is expected to lose 15 percent of its population by mid-century.
+The economic effects of demographic shifts will be less concerning in Poland than in its neighboring countries, even though it is expected to lose 15 percent of its population by mid-century.
 It is projected that by 2050 population of Poland will decrease to 32 million due to the emigration and low birth rates.
 The fertility rates have dropped from 3.7 children per woman in 1950 to 1.32 children per woman in 2014.
 This drastic drop would affect the economy of Poland.

-In an effort to reverse declining birth rates, the Polish government in 2016 introduced a policy of paying 500 zlotys (about US$128) per month to families for every child below the age of 18 after the first child.
-The policy has since then been extended to the first child as well.
+In an effort to reverse declining birth rates, in 2016, the Polish government introduced a policy of providing 500 złotys (about US $136) per month to families for every child below the age of 18 after the first child.
+The policy was later extended to the first child as well, and in 2024, the amount was adjusted for inflation, raising it to 800 zlotys (about US $218) per month.
+According to the OECD, while the program significantly reduced child poverty, it ultimately failed as a measure to raise fertility rates.